Mechanism of circular polarization in giant pulses and fast radio bursts: Discussions and conclusions

-To conclude, we discover the nanoshot pairs from a giant pulse of the Crab pulsar.
-They can be explained by the extreme Faraday effect in highly-asymmetric pair plasmas.
-The high asymmetry of pair plasmas should be induced by pair discharges within the polar gap.
-This work suggests that giant pulses are produced near or within the polar gap.
-The proposed CP mechanism can also account for the circular polarization and reversed Faraday rotation of FRBs.
-As a distinct phenomenon, nanoshot pairs can server as a robust diagnosis on magnetosphere characteristics, which are essential for successful modelings of pulsar radiation, giant pulses and FRBs.
+In summary, we have identified nanoshot pairs within a giant pulse from the Crab pulsar, attributed to the extreme Faraday effect in highly-asymmetric pair plasmas.
+This study suggests that giant pulses observed in the Crab's main-pulse component originate in the polar cap region and escape the magnetosphere along the polar magnetic field lines.
+The proposed mechanism is also applicable to explaining circular polarization and extreme Faraday rotation observed in FRBs.
+This research calls for further observational confirmation of nanoshot pairs in both giant pulses and FRBs.
+If validated, as a distinctive phenomenon, nanoshot pairs can serve as a robust diagnostic tool for probing magnetospheric characteristics, which is essential for accurate modeling of magnetospheres and their coherent radio emissions.

 \textbf{Appendix}

 \textbf{A. Nanoshot-pair labeling}